 A better approach to the problem

 You cannot place your profession first and use it as a lens to fix a problem such as plantar fasciitis.
 This is known as physician bias and is most likely why most people with this condition never fully resolve or have the condition return.
 If the solution is cushioning the foot or heel or foot orthotics only, with pain if you do not wear a cushion or a foot orthotic, the problems cause is still present.
 Your healthcare practitioner must look at your body mechanics, how you walk, your body symmetry and style of gait, and understand how you hit the ground.
-Your healthcare practitioner must evaluate the springiness in your feet and the fascio kinetic chain which can be done during a full biomechanical evaluation, which looks at passive leg movements such as flexion, internal and external rotation and understand if there are any restrictions to the normal spring mechanisms of gait on both feet.
+Your healthcare practitioner must evaluate the springiness in your feet and the fascio kinetic chain which can be done during a full biomechanical evaluation, which looks at passive leg movements such as flexion, internal and external rotation and understands if there are any restrictions to the normal spring mechanisms of gait on both feet.

-Care must be given to restore normal shock absorption at the calf, knee, hip and pelvis, and the secondary compensations in the upper body must also be resolved to successfully resolve the condition.
-Often the most effective way to treat and resolve involves myofascial release treatment, other soft tissue methods such as Graston Technique which uses instruments and is superior in its ability to loosen fibrotic tissue restricting movement and manipulation of the extremities and pelvis which is most commonly done by chiropractors.
-After treatment, your doctor should retest to see if the springy end feel has returns to the joints in the foot and leg, and to check to see if the firing patterns in the leg have improved (the coordination of movement) which will markedly decrease the likelihood of a reoccurrence.
+Care must be given to restore normal shock absorption at the calf, knee, hip, and pelvis, and the secondary compensations in the upper body must also be resolved to successfully resolve the condition.
+Often the most effective way to treat and resolve involves myofascial release treatment, other soft tissue methods such as the Graston Technique which uses instruments and is superior in its ability to loosen fibrotic tissue restricting movement and manipulation of the extremities and pelvis which is most commonly done by chiropractors.
+After treatment, your doctor should retest to see if the springy end feel has returned to the joints in the foot and leg and to check to see if the firing patterns in the leg have improved (the coordination of movement) which will markedly decrease the likelihood of a reoccurrence.

 While the medical establishment is trying to treat the condition, running shoe manufacturers already understand that if you decrease impact, the person feels better.
 Newer running shoes are being released that are maximalist (vs. minimalist, the recent craze that has come and gone) and spring is in.